Last Updated on September 29, 2024 by Bonnie

 In 1923, President Harding declared Pipe Spring a National Monument at the behest of Steven Mather, the first director of the National Park Service.
 Mather saw Pipe Spring as the perfect stopping point for tourists traveling in between the North Rim of the Grand Canyon and Zion National Park.

-Now, as then, the monument makes for a great stop along the way north from the Grand Canyon towards Zion.
+Now, as then, the monument makes for a great stop as you drive from the Grand Canyon to Zion National Park.
 Indeed, We recommend setting aside an entire day to make the trip.
 Be sure to stop along the way at Navajo Bridge, Vermillion Cliffs and the Kaibab National Forest.

 (Disclaimer: When we link to places where you can buy our stuff or places we stayed, we are using special codes that earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)